VladaLukovskaya/ansible-script-for-delivering-and-building-php-app/README.md

+# Simple Ansible playbook for app (with nginx, php, mysql containers)

 ## Ansible playbook
 What this project does:
 1. Checks whether the remote server (RS) has everything required installed.
 If not, install it.
 Make it with help from the geerlingguy's repo.